Chinese women win again in Olympic qualifying tournament

 Jia Xiuquan, head coach of China’s women’s team, was impressed with the wins.

-“We have faced some difficulties since we arrived here in Australia,” Koa was reported as saying by Australian Associated Press.
+“We have faced some difficulties since we arrived here in Australia,” Jia was reported as saying by Australian Associated Press.
 “The team are not in the best shape but we are strong in mentality and we are strong in teamwork.”

 China had been scheduled to host the qualifiers in Wuhan, the epicenter of the deadly viral outbreak, and then in Nanjing before the tournament was re-located to Australia for health and safety reasons.